 You must apply before your Student visa or Tier 4 (General) student visa expires.

-You can apply after your education provider (such as your university or college) has told you that you’ve successfully completed the course you took with your Student or Tier 4 (General) student visa.
+You can apply after your education provider (such as your university or college) has told the Home Office that you’ve successfully completed the course you took with your Student or Tier 4 (General) student visa.
 You do not have to wait until you’ve graduated or have been given a certificate.

 As part of your application, you’ll need to prove your identity and provide your documents.